-Kwaidan takes the Japanese horror film to an aesthetic extreme.
-Its four stories return to narrative basics.
+Kwaidan takes the Japanese horror film to an aesthetic extreme, with four stories that return to narrative basics.
 They’re all prime ‘campfire tales’ that one might think would be better spoken than made into films.
-Kobayashi concentrates on moods mostly abandoned in international horror pictures: slow dread, and an unrelenting sense of the uncanny.
-Kobayashi’s designers give the episodes fascinating visual treatments, totally artificial and stylized.
+Kobayashi concentrates on moods mostly abandoned in international horror pictures: slow dread, an unrelenting sense of the uncanny.
+His designers give the episodes fascinating visual treatments, totally artificial and stylized.
 The blend of storybook graphics and theatrical formality transports the receptive viewer into an utterly new realm of fantasy.

 The four stories are simplicity defined.
 In The Black Hair a poor swordsman (Rentaro Mikuni) abandons his faithful wife (Michiyo Aratama) to make an advantageous second marriage.
 When he sours of that arrangement, he walks out on wife number two as well.
 He’s eventually drawn back to his first house, where he’s surprised to find his first wife still happily awaiting him.
 He tries to confess and atone, but she assures him that no harm has been done.
 When he wakes up the next morning, he has quite a surprise coming.
 The Woman of the Snow is a Japanese folk demon called the Yuki-onna.
 Invading the hut of woodcutter Minochki (Tatsuya Nakadai of The Human Condition) she kills his father with her frozen breath.
 But she spares Minochki on the promise that he’ll never speak a word about her appearance.
 Ten years later, Minochki has a wife (Keiko Kichi) and child, and couldn’t be happier…. or so he thinks.
 Hoichi the Earless is a spooky saga about a blind monk, Hoichi (Katsuo Nakamura), who plays the Biwa beautifully.
 He’s asked to play before an audience of nobles, not realizing that they’re the ghosts of the long-extinct Heike Clan, who want to hear the story of their demise in a famous sea battle.
 The supervising monk (Takashi Shimura) realizes that Hoichi is possessed by ghosts, and formulates a plan to protect him.
 Finally, In a Cup of Tea is an almost fragmentary tale about a writer who claims to see faces in his tea.